WAYNE WILLIS – A DOMINANT ALLROUNDER

-One of only a handful of Wistow players to have played SACA ‘A’ Grade District cricket in Adelaide, including Jim Thring (1972), Brayden Leckie (2002), Daniel Jenner (2016) and Joshua Fidler (2020); Wayne returned to play country cricket with Wistow in 1993/94.
-He was soon known to be an intense and fiercely competitive player who said we ‘were an unruly bunch’ and acknowledged captain Andrew Kleemann on his management skills to steer Wistow to the premiership that season.
-This grand final saw Wayne as top scorer when run out on 73, having had a big partnership with Darren ‘Raz’ Rasmussen (50 runs) – a teammate Wayne held in high esteem for his ability and cricket ‘know how’.
+One of only a handful of Wistow players to have played SACA ‘A’ Grade District cricket in Adelaide, including Jim Thring (WCC debut 1972), Brayden Leckie (2002), Daniel Jenner (2016) and Joshua Fidler (2020); Wayne returned to play country cricket with Wistow in 1993/94.
+He was soon known to be an intense and fiercely competitive player who said we ‘were an unruly bunch’ and acknowledged captain Andrew ‘Ned’ Kleemann on his management skills to steer Wistow to the premiership that season.
+That grand final saw Wayne as top scorer when run out on 73, having had a big partnership with Darren ‘Raz’ Rasmussen (50 runs) – a teammate Wayne held in high esteem for his ability and cricket ‘know-how’.
 Wayne also top scored (59) in the 2007/08 premiership.

 Wayne Willis was the ‘A’ Grade captain for the 2002/03 premiership in which Brett ‘Barrel’ Lynn was extraordinary in scoring 110 runs – more than all his teammates’ runs combined – and then taking 4/12 off 10.3 overs to seal the victory!
 Brett would also become a stalwart of the club, ‘A’ Grade captain for 5 seasons, including in the premierships of 2004/05 and 2007/08.

-During his 20-season career, Wayne Willis played in 9 grand finals for 5 premierships.
+During his 20-season career, Willow played in 9 grand finals for 5 premierships.
 An aggressive middle-order batter, he was at his peak in the late 1990’s, scoring 697 runs in 1997/98 and 632 runs in 1998/99.
-Overall, Wayne won the club Batting Aggregate 6 times and the Average 7 times.
+Overall, Wayne won the Association ‘A’ Grade Batting Aggregate 3 times, the club Batting Aggregate 6 times and the Average 7 times.

 Wayne’s 228 runs on 22 November 1997 against Hahndorf remains a club record for highest individual ‘A’ Grade score (featuring 12 sixes and 29 fours).
-Another great innings came in December 2002 with Wistow slumping to 8/70 before being all out for 204 thanks only to Wayne making 162 runs (featuring 8 sixes and 10 fours).
+Another great innings came in December 2002 with Wistow slumping to 8/70 before being all out for 204 thanks only to Wayne making 162 runs (featuring 8 sixes and 10 fours; comprising 79% of the team’s total!!).
 He also scored two other 150-plus innings including a second-highest score of 189.

 As a wicketkeeper of class and polish, it would be fair to say that Wayne has been the best keeper to have played at Wistow over a long period.
+As good as his glovework and footwork were, Willow’s best skill as a ‘keeper may have been his mouth and quick wit as Wayne was well known to have the ability to distract and get under the skin of opposing batters.
 To add to his allrounder status, when rarely not keeping, he was a capable ‘whippy’ medium pace bowler and whilst he only took 41 career wickets, they came at an incredible average of 12.29!

 HONOUR BOARD